How to Spend One Day in Vienna | Itinerary + TOP Things to Do

 Coffee and cake at Cafe Demel

-Walk 9 minutes for a coffee break at Cafe Demel.
-The atmosphere will make you feel like you stepped back in time to the glory days when Vienna was the capital of the Hapsburg empire.
+The atmosphere will take you back to the glory days when Vienna was the capital of the Hapsburg empire.
 The interior is that of an old-world Viennese cafe.

 Make reservations in advance if you don’t want to risk a long wait.
 Jake and I got lucky and snagged a seat at the coffee bar.
-We tried the Demeltorte, a chocolate walnut cake with apricot filling and a milk chocolate glaze, along with traditional apple strudel.

 Both were fantastic and not the typical dry cakes you'll find at other popular Vienna cafes.
-Cafe Demel also serves the ever popular Sachertorte that Vienna is particularly known for.
+Cafe Demel also serves the ever-popular Sachertorte that Vienna is particularly known for.

 Taking a coffee and cake break is a must, even if you only have 1 day in Vienna.
 This is part of the culture, much like afternoon tea is a part of British culture.